The Wettsteinbrücke and its Guardian

 16 January 2020

-The fourth Basilisk also went into exile, but since the renovation and second widening of the bridge in 1996, this basilisk again guards the Rhine bank.
+The fourth Basilisk also went into exile but was replaced after the renovation and second widening of the bridge in 1996.